tdhopper/wt/README.md

 # This checks out the existing branch at a new worktree location
 ```

+> [!WARNING]
-**Note:** You cannot create multiple worktrees for the same branch.
+> You cannot create multiple worktrees for the same branch.
 Git prevents the same branch from being checked out in multiple locations simultaneously.

 ### Make VS Code windows visually distinct